 Laura Vanderkam (IPJ 99, Novak 06), Best-Selling Author and TFAS Alumna, Delivers Keynote Speech

 “Always remember that freedom is a blessing!”
-That was the directive made by President Roger Ream (ICPES 76) as he welcomed the soon-to-be TFAS graduates to their Closing Ceremony on July 27, 2017.
+That was the directive President Roger Ream (ICPES 76) gave as he welcomed the soon-to-be TFAS graduates to their Closing Ceremony on July 27, 2017.

 After eight weeks of studying principles of freedom and gaining real-world experiences at their internships, 343 students gathered at Lisner Auditorium on The George Washington University campus to reflect on their summer and be welcomed into the nearly 17,000-strong TFAS alumni network.
 This summer’s class helps mark the 50th Anniversary of TFAS and represents students from across the country and around the world.